Welcome to the Forest Practice

 We believe this will benefit you as your local pharmacist is a highly trained and skilled clinician experienced in treating minor illnesses and should be able to offer you an appointment quicker.
 This will help free up GPs to deal with more complex health needs and ensure that everyone gets treated at the right time, by the right healthcare professional.

 We will be listening to patients an about their experience of using this service to inform how we can improve things, and so are keen to hear your views.
 You will be advised how to give this feedback when you access the Community Pharmacy Service.

 Patient Information leaflet - Community Pharmacy Information

 Please read our Newsletter for the latest information about our services

-If you booked your first vaccination at a Pharmacy or large vaccination centre then you should already have a second dose appointment in your diary.
-You should attend that appointment as planned or rebook using the National booking system.
+If you had your first vaccine at a Pharmacy or large vaccination centre then you should already have an appointment booked and should attend that appointment as planned or rebook using the National booking system.

 Please access the links below for more information.

 How to demonstrate your Covid 19 vaccination status when travelling abroad - GPs do not provide this service

 Covid-19-vaccination-and-blood-clotting -patients information leaflet